eclipsesource/tabris-js/doc/layout.md

 - *widget*: attach this edge to the given widget's opposing edge
 - *percentage*: the distance from the parent's opposing edge in percent of the parent's width
 - [*percentage*, *offset*]: the distance from the parent's opposing edge in percent of the parent's width plus a fixed offset in pixels
+- "*percentage* *offset*": Same as above, but as space-separated string list instead of array
 - [*widget*, *offset*]: the distance from the given widget's opposing edge in pixels
+- "*widget* *offset*": Same as above, but as space-separated string list instead of array.
+Widget can be given as selector or `"prev()"`.

 ### centerX
 Defines the horizontal position of the widget relative to the parent's center.